 If you are an addict who finds themselves in isolation, we can support you.
 You may be isolated for geographical reasons, or unable to attend face to face meetings for other reasons such as health issues – whatever the reason, recovery is still possible.
 Narcotics Anonymous is a program of Twelve Steps and Twelve Traditions designed to help addicts find recovery, regardless of where they may be.

 This service works best from an unblocked mobile number as it will SMS you meetings information so you don’t have to write it down.
-Search by voice or send an SMS with postcode and state/territory to 0488 811 247 and the service will send you a list of meetings within the next 24 hour period starting with the closest available.
-(EG 2022 NSW)
+Search by voice or send an SMS with Suburb/City and State/Territory to 0488 811 247 and the service will send you a list of meetings within the next 24 hour period starting with the closest available.
+(EG Paddington NSW)

 Supporting Groups and Communities